World Heritage Identification Number: 1117

 The Landscape of the Pico Island Vineyard Culture: A Unique Cultural Landscape in the Azores Archipelago

 The Landscape of the Pico Island Vineyard Culture, inscribed as a UNESCO World Heritage Site in 2004, offers a unique insight into the rich cultural history of the Azores archipelago, located in the North Atlantic Ocean.
-This remarkable man-made landscape, covering an area of approximately 987 hectares, is situated on the volcanic island of Pico, the second largest island in the archipelago.
+This remarkable human-made landscape, covering an area of approximately 987 hectares, is situated on the volcanic island of Pico, the second largest island in the archipelago.

-More to come…UNESCO Description of the World Heritage Site
+UNESCO Description of the World Heritage Site

 The 987-ha site on the volcanic island of Pico, the second largest in the Azores archipelago, consists of a remarkable pattern of spaced-out, long linear walls running inland from, and parallel to, the rocky shore.
 The walls were built to protect the thousands of small, contiguous, rectangular plots (currais) from wind and seawater.
 Evidence of this viniculture, whose origins date back to the 15th century, is manifest in the extraordinary assembly of the fields, in houses and early 19th-century manor houses, in wine-cellars, churches and ports.
 The extraordinarily beautiful man-made landscape of the site is the best remaining area of a once much more widespread practice.